 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Levothyroxine should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving levothyroxine.
+levothyroxine should not be taken with some medicines that you get on prescription.
+It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting levothyroxine.

 Is there anything else I need to know about this medicine?

 Your doctor will do regular blood tests to measure the levels of thyroid hormone, to make sure that your child is on the right dose of levothyroxine.